 collegiate chapters of GWC.

-Haunted Hallway is an annual Halloween art extravaganza hosted in the AIMM building by TCNJ ACM SIGGRAPH, often in collaboration with AMPD and CUB.
+Haunted Hallway is an annual Halloween art extravaganza hosted in the AIMM building by TCNJ ACM SIGGRAPH, often in collaboration with AMPD, RAM.
 The interactive exhibit features animations, digital art, and virtual reality experiences as well as music and live bands–all created and performed by the TCNJ’s student art and musical talents.
 And best of all, the event is 100% free!
 Attendees are however encouraged to bring money to browse the student craft stands.